alphagov/publishing-e2e-tests/README.md

 ### Contributing

 More information on adding tests can be found in the [contributing guidelines](CONTRIBUTING.md)

-## Todo

-- Can we run the tests in parallel?
-- Run the applications in rails production - requires mocking sign-on, and various env var changes
-- Disable the virus scanner in asset-manager - perhaps with env var
-- Reduce setup steps - can Specialist Publisher work without finders for instance?

 ## Gotchas